ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 ```

 {{< details >}}
-If you need more step by step guide
+If you need more step by step guide on how to create a fork you can find the official documentation [here](
 {{< /details >}}